Jay Inslee: Third term: 2021–2025

 Following the resignation of Republican Secretary of State Kim Wyman, to take a job in the Biden administration, Inslee was tasked with appointing her replacement.
 He appointed state senator Steve Hobbs, a Democrat, noting that former Republican governor John Spellman appointed Republican Dan Evans to fill the vacancy created by the death of Democratic U.S. Senator Scoop Jackson in 1983.
 Hobbs is a moderate who opposed many of Inslee's priorities while in the state senate, including abolishing the death penalty, gun control, reducing carbon emissions, expanding voting rights to parolees, and a state income tax.
 These positions put him at odds with Inslee and were widely seen as a prime reason for his appointment.
 The appointment led to the Washington State Democratic Party holding all nine statewide executive offices for the first time since the Great Depression.

 In March 2022, Governor Jay Inslee supported the shipment of 32 tons of emergency medical supplies—valued at $3.5 million—from Seattle-Tacoma International Airport to Ukraine via Poland.
 This humanitarian airlift, organized by Nova Ukraine and regional partners, included vital hospital equipment, various medical supplies, and first aid kits.
-At the send-off event at Seattle-Tacoma International Airport with Consul General of Ukraine Dmytro Kushneruk and leaders of local Ukrainian communities, Inslee highlighted Washington’s commitment to aiding Ukraine and welcomed Ukrainian refugees to the state.
+At the send-off event at Seattle-Tacoma International Airport with Consul General of Ukraine Dmytro Kushneruk and leaders of local Ukrainian communities, Inslee highlighted Washington's commitment to aiding Ukraine and welcomed Ukrainian refugees to the state.

 In 2023, Inslee praised the Washington House of Representatives' passage of a bill banning assault weapons.
 In 2023, several conservative organizations sued the Washington state government over SB5599, a bill Inslee signed into law that permits youth shelters to notify state authorities instead of parents when a minor seeks medical treatments such as abortion, puberty blockers, or gender-reassignment surgery.
 Critics of the bill argue that it infringes on parental rights protected by the First and Fourteenth Amendments, claiming it deprives parents of their "fundamental right to direct the care and upbringing of their children" and their rights to the free exercise of religion, due process, free speech, and equal protection.

 In March 2024, Inslee signed legislation supported by animal rights and welfare activists making Washington the first state to ban the commercial farming of octopuses.
 Legislation to ban octopus farming was later adopted in California and proposed in the U.S. Senate.

+On his last day in office, Inslee granted triple murderer Timothy Pauley parole after previously rejecting Pauley's parole in 2022; this decision was later reversed by his successor, fellow Democratic Governor Bob Ferguson.